mobinasri/research_notes/DeepVariant_Pangenome/Assembly_Based_Truth_Set_HPRC_R2/README.md

 ## Create assembly-based truth sets using HPRC-R2 assemblies

-The samples HG001-007 are commonly being used for training models for variant calling and the models might overfit to these samples therefore testing on the same samples cannot reveal such bias.
-To measure how much the models are overfit to these samples we should create some high-quality truth sets using samples other than HG001-007.
+The HG001–HG007 samples are commonly used for training variant calling models.
+As a result, models may become overfit to these samples, and evaluating performance on the same data cannot effectively reveal such bias.
+To assess the extent of overfitting, it is essential to generate high-quality truth sets using samples outside of the HG001–HG007 set.
 I follow the steps mentioned below to create some new truth sets using HPRC-Release2 data:
 - Select 5 HPRC-R2 samples with phased diploid assemblies polished with DeepPolisher (using PacBio-HiFi and ONT data).
   Those samples should be absent from HPRC-R1 since we want to use graph-v1.1 for testing pangenome-aware DeepVariant.